 - Is the area easily accessible?
 This is something to consider when you’re looking into some of the gorgeous hillside regions of LA, especially if you have someone with special medical needs or an elderly person in your household.

 Neighborhood Pros and Cons

 The following is a quick breakdown of a few central areas in LA.
 Click on the links for more detailed info on each area.
 Keep in mind that these locales are well established with loads of history.
-If you want someplace that's just coming into its own within the LA area, see The Top 9 Up-and-Coming Neighborhoods of LA.

 Pros: Excellent school district; clean, manicured area; good for pedestrians and walking; in the flats, there are many one- and two-hour-free parking lots; parking is generally very easy, except in the retail center; very safe, highly regarded neighborhood.